 - NLB (Network Load Balancing)

 The Windows Vista Service Pack 2 of 26th, 2009 brings the operating system up-to-date.
 In addition to the bug fixes, the Hyper-V virtualization solution is now an integral part of the operating system.
-With Windows Server 2008 Standard, an additional instance is already included in the license, even unlimited in the Windows Server 2008 Datacenter.
+With Windows Server 2008 Standard, an additional instance is already included in the license, even unlimited in the Datacenter Edition.
 The options for authentication over WebDAV redirector were increased and energy management improved.
 Backward compatibility to legacy terminal server of license keys with 512 bytes in size is now ensured.
 Older license keys of Citrix applications can now be also used to work on Windows Server 2008 Terminal Server.